FitterSpace/AUF-Speedometer/README.md

 ## Features:

-Displays the player's movement speed, falling speed, and position.
+Displays the player's movement speed, falling speed, position, and health.

 Allows you to jump by holding Y instead of pressing it.